nicholaschenai/agi-potential-notes/README.md

 - Eval via interview!
     - self knowledge, memory, planning, reactions, reflections
     - Evaluators rank the believability of the agents response to qns wrt human authored ones
-    - Without reflection, planning and observation, agents are less believable than humans.
+    - Ablation over reflection, planning and observation
-    - Inclusion of at least one of these components make the agents more believable than humans.
+	    - Without any of these 3 factors, agents are less believable than humans; Inclusion of at least one makes the agents more believable than humans.
-    - Inclusion of all 3 components result in the highest score
-- Emergence eval
-    - abit hard to do so
-    - social network density increases over time!
+- Emergence eval: social network density increases over time!
 - Limitations
     - Failure to retrieve relevant memories
     - Hallucination: of the mild kind, eg embellishment, but not extreme ones like claiming something that never happened